cptdeadbones/pytex2png/README.md

     python example.py
 ```

-## Disclaimer
+## Disclaimers

-This code was devloped and tested on a Linux based system.
+1. This code was devloped and tested on a Linux based system.
 I have no idea if it will work on another system.
 If you have tested it on another system, please let me know.
+2. I have tested the script on a select few LaTeX snippets.
+It might not work for every Math LaTeX command.
+From the sample I selected it worked on all.

 ## License